 Let me be clear: that silence is a reflection of who you were.

 The person you’ve hurt might indeed recognize and appreciate that you’re on a path to healing now.
 But he didn’t get to experience the loving, supportive person you are becoming now.
-He only know the person you were back then.
+He only knows the person you were back then.
 And that’s the memory he’s left with.

 But when you genuinely care about someone – when you truly support their happiness and their goals – sometimes the kindest thing you can do is to let them go, let them be, and wish them well, hoping they find fulfillment and happiness.